Galerina marginata

 Galerina marginata, known colloquially as funeral bell, deadly skullcap, autumn skullcap or deadly galerina, is a species of extremely poisonous mushroom-forming fungus in the family Hymenogastraceae of the order Agaricales.
 Before 2001, the species G. autumnalis, G. oregonensis, G. unicolor, and G. venenata were thought to be distinct from G. marginata due to differences in habitat and the viscidity of their caps, but phylogenetic analysis showed that they are all the same species.
+Other closely related species that are also extremely poisonous are G. helvoliceps and G. fasciculata from Eastern Asia, G. patagonica from Australia, New Zealand and Argentina, and G. sulciceps from tropical localities.

 The fruit bodies of the mushroom have brown to yellow-brown caps that fade in color when drying.
 The gills are brownish and give a rusty spore print.
 A well-defined membranous ring is typically seen on the stems of young specimens but often disappears with age.
 In older fruit bodies, the caps are flatter and the gills and stems browner.
 The species is a classic "little brown mushroom" – a catchall category that includes all small to medium-sized, indistinguishable brownish mushrooms – and thus can easily be misidentified.

 G. marginata is a wood-rotting fungus that grows predominantly on decaying conifer wood.
 It is widespread in the Northern Hemisphere, including Eurasia and North America, and has also been found in Australia.
 It contains the same deadly amatoxins found in the death cap (Amanita phalloides).
 Ingestion in toxic amounts causes severe liver damage with vomiting, diarrhea, hypothermia, and eventual death if not treated rapidly.
 About ten poisonings have been attributed to the species during the 20th century.